dessant/buster/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
-If there was an error, open the browser console (Ctrl+Shift+J) and share any recent output.
+If there was an error, open the browser console (Ctrl+Shift+J) and share its recent output.
 -->
 Browser:
 ```